keystroke3/FileSurf/README.md

 	DirMode     bool // false
 	Grep        string // ""
 	IgnorePaths []string // []
-	Paths       []string // ['.']
+	Paths       []string // required
 	ShowHidden  bool // false
 	Vgrep       string // ""
 }

 ```

 Any flags or parameters not set or desired can be left out and the default values will be used.
+The exception is the `Paths` parameter which must be provided when using external tools such as curl.

 ## Support
 If you are happy with Filesurf and would like to support the project, here are some things you can do: